How to Lose Up to 10 Pounds in 10 Weeks, According to the Mayo Clinic

 Seventy-two years indicates some serious staying power, and after investigating the diet, it's easy to see why it has sustained.
 Ranked 5th best in diets overall by the US News and World Report, the Mayo Clinic Diet is largely based on healthy food consumption, portion control, and creating positive habits.
 Compared to some of the fad diets that have come and gone during the decades it's been around, this eating plan is natural and manageable.

-Here's how the Mayo Clinic Diet works, and for even more weight loss tips, be sure to check out our list of 15 Underrated Weight Loss Tips That Actually Work.
+Here's how the Mayo Clinic Diet works, and for even more weight loss tips, be sure to check out our list of Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 To follow the Mayo Clinic Diet, start by familiarizing yourself with their "healthy weight pyramid."
 The basis for their eating recommendations, this pyramid will help you visualize which foods to select, and with what frequency.
 Rumor has it they released this diagram after fraudulent Mayo Clinic diets started floating around—you can spot these fakers by their wild promises (52 pounds in two months, for example) and their nutritional advice (eat mostly fats, and lots of grapefruit to burn that fat).

 Once you know the pyramid through and through, put yourself on the program.
 The first two weeks are qualified as the "Lose it!" phase, and if done right, this is where you'll see the majority of your weight loss.
 Focus on five new, healthy habits:

 2. Consume at least four servings of vegetables and fruits per day.

 3. Eat whole grains like brown rice and barley.

 4. Focus on healthy fats like olive oil, limit saturated fats, and avoid trans fats.